Shyam-V-A/shyam-v-a.github.io/README.md

 website-url: https://delightful-sea-072753800.1.azurestaticapps.net

 **I have changed my project topic.
-As I could not change synopsis, I have updated details in the final project submission portal.
-Please do consider that details and ignore the synopsis submission.**
+As I could not change the synopsis, I have updated the details in the final project submission portal.
+Please consider those details and ignore the synopsis submission.**

 ## Home Page